openshift/cluster-monitoring-operator/Documentation/api.md

 #### Description

-`PrometheusK8sConfig` defines settings for the Prometheus component.
+The `PrometheusK8sConfig` resource defines settings for the Prometheus component.

 <em>appears in: [ClusterMonitoringConfiguration](#clustermonitoringconfiguration)</em>